OfficialRealGahdly/Astravex-Browser/README.md

 ## 🌟 About

-Celestis Browser is designed from the ground up with one goal:
+Astravex Browser is designed from the ground up with one goal:

 > **Give users complete control over their online privacy.**

-Unlike traditional browsers, Celestis focuses on:
+Unlike traditional browsers, Astravex focuses on:

 - 🛡 Privacy First
 - 🚫 Zero Telemetry